mksaraf/kubernetes-lab-tutorial/content/monitoring.md

             cpu: 100m
 ```

-We set the requests for *50m* CPU.
-This means that, considering a standard 2 CPUs node, each pod needs for the *2.5%* of node's CPU to be scheduled.
-Also we set *100m* CPU as hard limit for each pod.
-This means that each pod cannot eat more than *5%* of the node's CPU.
+We set the requests for ``50m`` CPU.
+This means that, considering a standard two CPUs node, each pod needs for the ``2.5%`` of node's CPU to be scheduled.
+Also we set ``100m`` CPU as hard limit for each pod.
+This means that each pod cannot eat more than ``5%`` of the node's CPU.

 Create the deploy